 She wanted to move, scream for help and get out of this hell as soon as possible.
 But none of her wishes came true.
 Instead, the predator was there.
 Soon a dark shadow covered her whole feature, towering over her head.

 “N-no, please, no.” She uttered with much difficulty.

 “L-leave, me.
 Go away, p-please.”

 She felt her predator smile, a very wicked one.
 Nature became dangerously silent suddenly.
 Not even crickets were making any noise.
 It was as if they were holding their breath for something to happen, something sinful, something cruel.
 The only sound playing in the background was the waves of the careless lake which was flowing like there’s no tomorrow.
 The lady saw him swiftly raise his dark hand.
 She shook her head again.
 Tears were running down her cheek, lips were trembling.
 Her whole body was shaking with intense fear, fear of death.
 Before she closed her eyes, she saw something sharp and shining move swiftly, meeting her light brown orbs.

-She let out an inhuman shrill scream, tearing apart the night.
-Birds of the night flew away tearing apart the sky, crying out loud, joining in her intense agony.
+She let out an inhuman shrill scream shaking up the night.
+Birds of the night flew away tearing apart the sky, crying out loud to join in her intense agony.